amanlai/stack-overflow-answers/data-manipulation/select-rows/readme.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/73762002/19123103

 ## How do I select rows from a DataFrame based on column values?

+<sup>It's a post that was first posted as an answer to the following Stack Overflow question and can be found [here](https://stackoverflow.com/a/73762002/19123103). </sup>

 > How can I select rows from a DataFrame based on values in some column in Pandas?
 >